VJ13SS/VJ13SS/README.md

 - 👋 Hi, I’m @VJ13SS
 - My Full Name Is Viswajith S
-- 👀 I’m interested in running codes , looking forward to free contents to learn amd do make projects
+- 👀 I’m interested in running codes , looking forward to free contents to learn and do make projects
 - 🌱 I’m currently pursuing my B TECH in ECE at NSSS COLLEGE OF ENGINEERING PALAKKAD...
 - 💞️ I’m looking to collaborate on with people
 - 📫 How to reach me --> Catch me on LinkedIn -> Viswajith S